Offline Meta-Reinforcement Learning with Online Self-Supervision: Experiments

-For comparisons to prior work, we include the two previously proposed offline meta-RL methods: meta-actor critic with advantage weighting (labelled \emph{MACAW})~\citep{mitchell2020offline} and Bayesian offline RL (labelled \emph{BOReL}) ~\citep{dorfman2020offline}.
-Since these methods have only been applied to the offline phase, we report their performance only after offline training, since they do not have a self-supervised online stage.
-For both prior works, we used the code released by the authors.
-We trained these methods using the same offline dataset and matched hyperparameters when possible, such as batch size and network size.
+We also compare to the two previously proposed offline meta-RL methods: meta-actor critic with advantage weighting, labelled \emph{MACAW}~\citep{mitchell2021offline}, and Bayesian offline RL, labelled \emph{BOReL}~\citep{dorfman2020offline}.
+MACAW and BOReL assume that rewards are provided during training and cannot make use of the self-supervised online interaction, and so we cannot compare directly to these past works.
+Therefore, we report their performance only after offline training.
+For these prior works, we used the open-sourced code directly from each paper, and and train these methods using the same offline dataset.
+To ensure a fair comparison, we ran both the original hyperparameters and the same hyperparameters as SMAC (matching network size, learning rate, and batch size), taking the better of the two as the result for each prior method.
+We describe all hyperparameters in \Cref{appsec:hyperparameters}.

 \paragraph{Comparison results.} We plot the mean post-adaptation returns and standard deviation across 4 seeds in \Cref{fig:main-comparison}.
-We see that across all three environments, \mabbr consistently improves during the self-supervised phase, and often achieves a similar performance to the oracle that uses ground-truth reward during the online phase of learning. \mabbr also significantly improves over meta behavior cloning, which confirms that the data in the offline dataset is far from optimal.
+We see that across all six environments, \mabbr consistently improves during the self-supervised phase, and often achieves a similar performance to the oracle that uses ground-truth reward during the online phase of learning. \mabbr also greatly improves over meta behavior cloning, confirming that the offline dataset is far from optimal.

-We found that BOReL and MACAW performed comparatively poorly on all three tasks.
-A likely cause for this performance is that BOReL and MACAW were both developed assuming several orders of magnitude more data than the regime that we tested.
-For example, in the BOReL paper~\citep{dorfman2020offline}, the \cheetah was trained with an offline dataset using 400 million transitions and performs additional reward relabeling using ground-truth information about the transitions.
-In contrast, our offline dataset contains only 240 thousand transitions, roughly \emph{three orders of magnitude} fewer transitions.
-Similarly, MACAW uses 100M transitions for \cheetah, over 40 times more transitions than used in our experiments.
-These prior methods also collect offline datasets by training \emph{task-specific policies}, which converge to near-optimal policies within the first million time step~\citep{haarnoja2018soft}, meaning that they utilize very high-quality data.